yan-soon/tp/docs/DeveloperGuide.md

 Given below is a series of steps to show how a find operation behaves during its execution.

-Step 1.
-The user types in a command string corresponding to a find operation, e.g. "find CS2103T".
+1. The user types in a command string corresponding to a find operation, e.g. "find CS2103T".

-Step 2.
-This calls the `execute` method of the `LogicManager` class.
+2. This calls the `execute` method of the `LogicManager` class.
 The user input is passed in as a string.

-Step 3. `Logic.execute()` then calls the `parseCommand`  method of the `GradPadParser` class to parse the string input.
+3. `Logic.execute()` then calls the `parseCommand`  method of the `GradPadParser` class to parse the string input.

-Step 4. `GradPadParser.parseCommand()` identifies the command as a find command, and thus uses the `FindCommandParser` class to extract the string input as a predicate and subsequently create a corresponding `FindCommand` with said predicate.
+4. `GradPadParser.parseCommand()` identifies the command as a find command, and thus uses the `FindCommandParser` class to extract the string input as a predicate and subsequently create a corresponding `FindCommand` with said predicate.

-Step 5.
-This `FindCommand` is then passed back to the`LogicManager` in step 2.
+5. This `FindCommand` is then passed back to the`LogicManager` in step 2.

-Step 6. `LogicManager` executes the newly created `FindCommand`.
+6. `LogicManager` executes the newly created `FindCommand`.

-Step 7. `FindCommand.execute()` calls for `Model` to filter the GradPad list based on the given predicate.
+7. `FindCommand.execute()` calls for `Model` to filter the GradPad list based on the given predicate.

-Step 8.
-Finally, a `CommandResult` is created and returned to show the result of the execution.
+8. Finally, a `CommandResult` is created and returned to show the result of the execution.

 The following sequence diagram illustrates how the find command is executed.